 Our long-term incentive compensation program is designed to promote a balanced focus on driving performance, retaining talent and aligning the interests of our executives with those of our other stockholders.
 The Omnibus Plan authorizes the grant of performance share awards, restricted stock, unrestricted stock, options, stock appreciation rights, deferred stock, stock units and cash-based awards to employees, non-employee directors and consultants.
 Prior to 2015, our long-term incentive compensation program was comprised of performance shares only.
-Our long-term incentive compensation program is currently comprised of two components: performance share awards and stock options.
-At target, the performance shares constitute 75% of the long-term incentive awards and stock options constitute 25% of the long-term incentive awards.
+From 2015 through 2018, our long-term incentive compensation program was comprised of two components: performance share